Parul-Maurya/CODSOFT/README.md

-# This is my CODSOFT repo.
+# This is my  first CODSOFT repo.